oneapi-src/oneAPI-tab/tab-dpcpp-onedpl/README.rst

         * provide c++17 features and ease of use when availabe, but value in being more conservative
-	* don't want to create 2 dialects
+	* on the other hand, we don't want to create 2 dialects

   * Top-level namespace